in

 • Pink turtlehead prefers rich, slightly acid soil.

-When to Plant Chelone
+When to plant Chelone

-• Set pink turtlehead in spring.
+• Set pink Chelone seedlings in the garden in spring.

 Red turtlehead (Chelone obliqua)